tal3898/ZooGuard/README.md

 ## Configuration

-In the `.env` file, there is a configuration file `ZOOKEEPER_URL`, with the url of the zookeeper.
+In the `.env` file, there is an env var: `ZOOKEEPER_URL`, with the url of the zookeeper.

 Just change it to your zookeeper url, and start it :)